Jonzalez/rev/manuscript.md

 |  hBD-4	 |EFELDRI<span style="color:red">C</span>GYGTAR<span style="color:red">C</span>RK-K<span style="color:red">C</span>RSQEYRIGR<span style="color:red">C</span>PN-TYA<span style="color:red">CC</span>LRKWDESLLNRTKP

 ### α-defensins
 The α-defensins were described, which have been isolated from the granules of polymorphonuclear neutrophil leukocytes.
 Because of their distribution in the granules of the leucocytes, they were named human neutrophil peptides 1-4 (HNP1-4) @pmid:11786250 They are constitutively produced by myeloid precursor cells.
-However, recent reports suggest that their production can be induced by activated CD8 T cells as well p@mid:12183052,  in contrast, HD-5 and HD-6 are enteric defensins stored in the granules of Paneth cells, processing of ‘pro-HD-5’ is mediated by one or more isoforms of Paneth cell trypsin 24 .
+However, recent reports suggest that their production can be induced by activated CD8 T cells as well @pmid:12183052,  in contrast, HD-5 and HD-6 are enteric defensins stored in the granules of Paneth cells, processing of ‘pro-HD-5’ is mediated by one or more isoforms of Paneth cell trypsin 24 .
 Although the main sites of human α-defensins production are leukocytes and Paneth cells, the human famale reproductive tract expresses HD-5, When induced to degranulate, neutrophils and Paneth cells release these α defensins locally @pmid:22642099.

-These six peptides are human α-defensins, whose typical structure consists of 29-35 amino acids [14].
+These six peptides are human α-defensins, whose typical structure consists of 29-35 amino acids.
 (Table1) demonstrates the difference in structure between α- and b-defensins.

 α-defensins are synthesized as inactive prepro-α-defensins whose maturation requires the cleavage of a signal peptide to produce pro-α-defensins.
-Then, the NH2-terminal neutralizing pro fragment is cleaved by cellular proteases [ @pmid:111296441 ; 1339298 ; 8601627].
+Then, the NH2-terminal neutralizing pro fragment is cleaved by cellular proteases [@pmid:111296441; @pmid:1339298; @pmid:8601627].
 Mature HNP-1, HNP-2 and HNP-3 appear to have similar bioactivities.

 Mature HNP-1 3 are 3 kDa peptides comprising 6 characteristic, highly conserved cysteine residues and 3 intra-molecular disulfide bonds.
 HNP-2 is the smallest human defensin (29 amino-acids) and differs from HNP1 and HNP3 by the absence of only one, N-terminal amino-acid residue in HNP-1 is alanine and aspartate in HNP3 @pmid:19186224